 Klöckner & Co SE is one of the largest producer-independent distributors of steel and metal products and one of the world's leading steel service center companies.
-We have set ourselves the goal of transforming Klöckner & Co into an industry pioneer by serving our customers with maximum efficiency and exceptional standards of quality on the basis of a largely automated supply and value chain in the future.
+With the expansion of its portfolio of CO2-reduced materials, services and logistics options under the Nexigen[®] umbrella brand, the company is underscoring its role as a pioneer of a sustainable steel industry.
 Leveraging our years of experience in digital transformation and the development of innovative technical solutions, we continuously adapt our product and service portfolio to match customer needs.
-We are also expanding our portfolio and market reach in cooperation with partners in order to develop Klöckner & Co into the leading platform company in the steel and metals sector.
+In addition, Klöckner & Co plans to expand its fabrication portfolio in order to benefit from the highly profitable fabrication business and from being significantly less dependent on steel price trends.
 This ambitious goal requires dedicated, strategic and long-term leadership by the Management Board.

-The Supervisory Board is proposing to the Annual General Meeting a new system for the remuneration of the members of the Management Board (remuneration system) that contributes significantly towards advancing this goal and complies with the new statutory requirements and the recommendations of the German Corporate Governance Code as most recently amended on December 16, 2019 and published on March 20, 2020 (GCGC).
+The Supervisory Board is proposing to the Annual General Meeting an amended system for the remuneration of the members of the Management Board of Klöckner & Co SE ("2024 Remuneration System") that contributes significantly towards advancing the implementation of the corporate strategy and to the successful, sustainable and long-term development of Klöckner & Co and complies with the statutory requirements and the recommendations of the German Corporate Governance Code in the current version dated April 28, 2022, published on June 27, 2022.